danyswr/perfomaV3/replit.md

 - Token-efficient model output (batch commands)

 ## System Architecture
-The system employs a multi-agent architecture with a Next.js frontend and a Python FastAPI backend.
+The system employs a multi-agent architecture with a Next.js frontend and a Go (Fiber) backend.

 ### Frontend (Next.js 16.0.3)
 - **Framework**: Next.js with React 19 and TypeScript.